 Quantitative Phosphoproteomics, System Biology.
-Epithelial Cells, Signaling Networks, Trafficking, Receptor Tyrosine Kinases (RTKs), Receptor Recycling, Fibroblast Growth Factor Receptor (FGFR) family
+Epithelial Cells, Signaling Networks, Trafficking, Receptor Tyrosine Kinases (RTKs), Receptor Recycling, Fibroblast Growth Factor Receptor (FGFR) family, APEX, local phosphoproteomics

-We will focus on FGFR2b, an epithelial cells-specific member of the FGFR family activated by its ligands FGF3, FGF7, and FGF10 (Francavilla et al., 2013; Ornitz and Itoh, 2015) and on EGFR activated by EGF and TGFalpha (Francavilla et al., 2016).
+We will focus on FGFR2b, an epithelial cells-specific member of the FGFR family activated by its ligands FGF3, FGF7, and FGF10 (Francavilla et al., 2013; Ornitz and Itoh, 2021; Ferguson et al., 2021) and on EGFR activated by EGF and TGFalpha (Francavilla et al., 2016; Smith, Ferguson et al., 2021).
 This project will help our understanding of the spatio-temporal regulation of signaling networks and will identify signaling molecules that could be targeted to re-direct long-term cellular responses.